salahadawi/libft/README.md

-# libft - Our first library
+# libft - Coding our first basic C library
-The aim of this project was to code a C library that we could use in our future projects.
+The aim of this project was to code a basic C library that we could use in our future projects.

 ## How to use:
 1. Clone the repository.